 The Litoral Way (Senda Litoral)

-First of all most pilgrims leave Porto following this Route, it’s the best way to walk out of the city and skip walking along the busy highway leading to the airport.
-You can read in some guidebooks that it’s better to skip the first stage from Porto because you walk through industrial areas, they refer to walking out of the city following the Central Camino or Coastal Route, not the Litoral.
-On the first day no need to make a decision about which way to choose you can start along the coast and see how much you like it.
+First of all, most pilgrims leave Porto following this Litoral Way.
+It’s the best way to walk out of the city and skip walking along the busy highway leading to the airport.
+You can read in some guidebooks that it’s better to skip the first stage from Porto because you walk through industrial areas, they refer to walking out of the city following the Central Route or Coastal Route.
+After walking out of Porto on the Litoral Way you can walk from Vila do Conde to Rates to switch to the Central Route of the Portuguese Camino.

-A great option is to combine the Coastal route with rural areas and even add to this some mountain scenery.
-Start in Porto following the Coastal Route and continue on it till Caminha (the end of the Portuguese part) from there walk to Valença to get to the Central Route.
-Then take the Variante Espiritual, an optional route from Pontevedra that goes over the mountains and joins the Central route in Padrón.
-This way you combine all possible routes of the Camino Portugues and walk through areas with different scenery; sea, fields, and mountains.
-Plus you skip the Spanish part of the Coastal route that has a lack of albergues, particularly in A Ramallosa and Vigo.
+A great option is to combine the Coastal Route with rural areas and even add to this mountain scenery.
+Start in Porto following the Coastal Route and continue on it till Caminha, the end of the Portuguese part of the Camino de Santiago.
+From Caminha you can walk to Valença to get to the Central Route.
+Then take the Spiritual Variant (Variante Espiritual), an optional route from Pontevedra that goes over the mountains and joins the Central route in Padrón.
+This way you combine all routes of the Camino Portugues from Porto and walk through areas with different scenery; coast, fields, forest, and mountains.

-The best months for walking the Portuguese Camino
+The best time of the year to walk the Portuguese Camino

-Albergue is a kind of hostel with dormitories and shared facilities so don’t expect any luxury.
+Albergue is a special hostel for pilgrims with dormitories and shared facilities don’t expect any luxury.

-Each albergue has dormitories with bunk beds, shared bathroom/toilet, kitchen, some have washing machines and wi-fi.
+Each albergue has dormitories with bunk beds, shared bathrooms/toilets, and a kitchen, some have washing machines and offer wi-fi.

 Municipal albergues accept only cash.